 This section outlines the data and empirical strategy used for the analysis.
 Section 3.1 describes in detail the main sources of data, including the Encuesta Nacional de Hogares sobre Condiciones de Vida y Pobreza (ENAHO), which has information on wages, the Domestic Violence Module of the DHS, the IV Censo Nacional de Comisarías, from which I obtain homicide data, and Línea 100, which records national data on domestic violence helpline calls.
-Section 3.2 explains the construction of the labor productivity measures and the paper's main identification strategy.
-Section 3.3 documents that the female labor productivity shifter is a strong predictor of female, but not male, wages and employment.
+Section 3.2 explains the construction of the labor productivity shocks and the paper's main identification strategy.
+Section 3.3 documents that each of the labor productivity shocks predict the appropriate gender's wages and employment.